 - Makeup & Hair artist

 - There are some talented wedding makeup & hair artists in Banff and nearby Canmore.
 Most of them are willing to travel to you for an extra fee.
-For example, if you’re eloping at Bow Lake, Banff is the closest town, so you might want them to join you at Bow Lake.
+For example, if you’re eloping at Bow Lake, Banff is the closest town, so you might want them to join you at your accommodation near Lake Louise.

 - Do you want a picnic just for the two of you at the shore of the lake or looking for a cute little cake that fits your elopement theme?
 Then I will recommend to you some bakers or/and catering companies that you can chat with about your wishes.

 - Venue or Location

 - Some locations need permits, so you’ll need to book those if needed.